• StarPure Endotoxin-Free Plasmid Miniprep Kit (Membrane Column Method)

 Product Introduction:

-This kit uses a new silicon-based membrane technology and an optimized buffer system to allow plasmid DNA to bind to the membrane efficiently and specifically.
-It also uses a special buffer system and endotoxin-removing filter column to effectively remove endotoxins, proteins and other impurities.
+This kit uses a novel silica-based membrane technology, coupled with an optimized buffer system, to allow plasmid DNA to bind efficiently and specifically to the membrane.
+It also utilizes a special buffer system and endotoxin removal filter column to effectively remove impurities such as endotoxins and proteins.

 Each adsorption column can adsorb up to 40 μg of plasmid DNA.
 This kit is suitable for extracting 1-5 mL of bacterial solution.
 The extracted plasmid has high purity and stable quality.
 It is particularly suitable for cell transfection.
 It can also be used for DNA sequencing, PCR, and PCR-based